 Visit the pages listed below to view AccessAble Guides for our venues (please note these will take you to the AccessAlbe website):

 Portable Folding Stools

-Portable folding stools are available in the Hunterian Museum and Hunterian Art Gallery for visitors who require them.
-Please ask our Front of House staff if you require any assistance.
+Portable folding stools are available in the Hunterian Museum and Hunterian Art Gallery.
+Please ask our Front of House staff if you need any help.